jayantbsai/llm_tool/README.md

 # LLM Tool
-Tool to extract and convert the Python function into a tool that can be called by a model.
+Library to extract and convert the Python function details into a tool that is callable by a LLM.

 ### General Notes
-* The goal of the code is to be bare-metal and minimize the use of libraries.
+* This library code is bare-metal and minimizes use of libraries.
-* This tool is based on [Llama 3.1 JSON tool calling](https://llama.meta.com/docs/model-cards-and-prompt-formats/llama3_1/#json-based-tool-calling) documentation
+* It is based on [Llama 3.1 JSON tool calling](https://llama.meta.com/docs/model-cards-and-prompt-formats/llama3_1/#json-based-tool-calling) documentation
-* This code is a POC
+* This code is a proof-of-concept:
     * It has NOT been tested extensively across different LLMs
     * Prompts have not been optimized to ensure model errors/hallucination
 * The code uses Llama 3.1 8b & 70b family of models.